 The best way to do this is to ask for references from other contractors that they have worked with, and then you can contact them to hear their opinion.
-This way you can learn how the company operates in real time with an active contractor and their clients.
+This way you can learn how the company operates in real-time with an active contractor and their clients.

 You should also clarify the payment terms and timelines for your proposed clients, and if there is any difference based on the country or region.
-Typically, electronic payments can be processed in 24 hours or less, so if there are projected delays that could be a red flag.
+Typically, electronic payments can be processed in 24 hours or less, so if there are project delays that could be a red flag.

 3. How does the umbrella company manage compliance?

 Whether you are working in your home country or internationally, compliance with immigration, tax and self-employment laws and registrations can be a real headache for contractors.
-Your umbrella company should be able to handle these for you and advise you on the legal aspects of your contract work, including any special local requirements to qualify as a self-employed in the country.
+Your umbrella company should be able to handle these for you and advise you on the legal aspects of your contract work, including any special local requirements to qualify as self-employed in the country.

 The company should have a system in place for accurate tax withholding and reporting, as well as the ability to sponsor your work permits or visas when required.

 4. What are the costs involved in using an umbrella company?

 Umbrella companies charge a fee for their services, based on a percentage of your contract value.
 How much their service costs you is an important piece of information to have.
 You should ask to know the entire cost upfront, with no hidden or backend fees.

 In some cases, you might be able to ask your end client to pay the fees or build it into your contract amount, since they also benefit from the umbrella company’s services.

 5. How are their services delivered to help you as a contractor?